Sections

 Assistant Chief, Deputy Attorney General

 The Public Records Advice & Disputes Section provides legal representation and counsel to all State departments and agencies represented by the Division of Law.
 That representation includes advising on matters pertaining to public records requests under the Open Public Records Act.
-The section also represent State agencies in litigating public records disputes in the Superior Court of New Jersey and in the Government Records Council.
+The section also represents State agencies in litigating public records disputes in the Superior Court of New Jersey and in the Government Records Council.

 Public Utilities - Trenton